 About Us / Team

-Recognising the severe shortage of future engineers in the UK, and having identified that one of the main blockages to young people entering the industry is a lack of accurate and relevant information, the ACP has set about doing all it can to increase the number of young people undertaking STEM learning and pursuing careers in engineering based industries regardless of the specific job.
+Recognising the severe shortage of future engineers in the UK, and having identified that one of the main blockages to young people entering the industry is a lack of accurate and relevant information, the ACP has set about doing all it can to increase the number of young people undertaking STEM learning and pursuing careers in engineering based industries, especially aerospace and space, regardless of the specific job.

 During the academic year the ACP undertakes a travelling presentation roadshow involving ACP personnel, industry speakers and role models which spreads relevant and up-to-date industry information directly to pupils from all backgrounds.
 The first presentations took place in Autumn 2021 and are updated constantly with industry news as the presentations roll across the UK year by year.
 Attendance at these presentations is at the discretion of the schools and colleges involved.

 Currently the ACP supplies careers advice digitally to 570 schools across all regions of the UK, advice that is updated and provided directly every three months to secondary school/college head teachers and careers advisors.
 Additionally, it is intended to introduce an interactive careers portal to our website as 2024 progresses.